Jerry Ortiz y Pino

-Gerald P. "Jerry" Ortiz y Pino is an American politician and social worker serving as a member of the New Mexico Senate, where he has represented the 12th district since 2005.
+Gerald P. "Jerry" Ortiz y Pino (born August 27, 1942) is an American politician and social worker who served as a member of the New Mexico Senate, where he has represented the 12th district from 2005 to 2024.

 Early life and education

 Ortiz y Pino was born and raised in Santa Fe, New Mexico.
 He is one of six siblings.
 He earned a Bachelor of Arts degree in Latin American studies from the University of New Mexico, followed by a Master of Social Work from Tulane University.

-Career
+Political career

 Ortiz y Pino succeeded Richard M. Romero, a fellow Democrat who ran unsuccessfully for Congress and Mayor of Albuquerque in 2009.
-Ortiz y Pino has run for re-election unopposed in 2008, 2012, 2016.
+Ortiz y Pino ran unopposed in 2008, 2012, 2016.
 He also wrote a recurring column which appeared in the Weekly Alibi, an alternative publication in the Albuquerque.

 Ortiz y Pino has advocated for the legalization of cannabis in New Mexico.
 Ortiz y Pino is a supporter of Bernie Sanders, and endorsed the senator during the 2016 and 2020 Democratic Party primaries.

+In 2024, Ortiz y Pino voted against establishing an Office of Housing within the executive to coordinate housing policies across state entities and develop comprehensive plans to increase housing supply.